NexusMaximus/NexusMaximus.github.io/_posts/2018-09-10-ch7_PMA_notes.md

 ### Special Files
-**Special File**: one that can be accessed much like other files, but are not accessed by their drive letter and path.
+**Special File**: one that can be accessed much like other assets/images/posts, but are not accessed by their drive letter and path.
 They can be hidden to directory listings.

 #### Shared Files